Macrometacorp/docs/docs/photoniq/vwrs/configure-vwrs-edgeworker.md

 ## Priority

 You can customize a waiting room with up to ten priorities, the priorities being positive numbers from 1 through 255.
-Configure the priorities using the `POST/PUT/PATCH /api/vwr/v1/domains` REST API.
+Configure the priorities using the `POST/PUT/PATCH /api/vwr/v1/waitingrooms` REST API.

 For instance, consider configuring three priorities with values of 1, 20, and 255.
-To accomplish this, you can use the `PATCH /api/vwr/v1/domains` REST API to update the domain:
+To accomplish this, you can use the `PATCH /api/vwr/v1/waitingrooms` REST API to update the waiting room:

 ```bash
 curl -X 'PATCH' \